Every day I help people enjoy their lives with their dogs and horses.

 We will review your progress together and decide whether you need further behavioural support, which may be face to face or via Skype, email or phone.

-Further stages if needed are charged at £55/hour.
+Further stages if needed are charged at £55/one hour session.
 Additional support will always be discussed and agreed with you.

 Complex or serious behavioural disorders, or where you need further support, may often require between one and three additional follow up visits; these will be agreed with you and the final decision is always yours.

 For canine behaviour cases, visits outside 30 minutes from Wilmslow SK9 also incur a charge of £15/hour travelling expenses.
 Equine cases are not limited by location.

 Accompanied training walks for dogs: individual £35/45 minutes; groups £60/hour for up to 4 dogs

 Training/Centered Riding coaching sessions £35 per 45 minute session.

 Other consultancy services e.g. expert witness, lecturing, workshops, speaking engagements: please contact me to discuss.

 Supervision/mentoring for new consultants: please contact me to discuss.